The 10th Migraine World Summit is Almost Here

 About Migraine World Summit

 The mission of the Migraine World Summit is to reduce the global burden of migraine through education and fundraising.
-Each year, patient advocates Carl Cincinnato and Paula K. Dumas interview over 30 leading migraine experts, doctors and specialists from around the world to provide free, unprecedented access to the latest science in migraine and answer the most difficult questions for patients in desperate need of relief.
+Each year, patient advocates Carl Cincinnato, Elizabeth DeStefano and other advocates interview more than 30 leading migraine experts, doctors and specialists from around the world to provide free, unprecedented access to the latest science in migraine and answer the most difficult questions for patients in desperate need of relief.
 To date, more than 550,000 people have participated in the Migraine World Summit to discover how to better manage the disease.

 Proceeds help benefit migraine research and support through organizations like American Migraine Foundation, Migraine Research Foundation, Migraine & Headache Australia and the National Headache Foundation.

-Participation in the 9-day Migraine World Summit is free and online from March 6-13, 2024, and available to order thereafter.
+Participation in the 8-day Migraine World Summit is free and online from March 20-27, 2025, and available to order thereafter.
 To register, go to MigraineWorldSummit.com.

 1) Goldberg, Lawrence D. The Cost of Migraine and Its Treatment.
 Am J Manag Care.
 2005;11:S62-S67